neuefische/web-exercises/sessions/backend-read/products/README.md

 - The files are already in the correct structure for the app.
   - `products.json` contains the data for the first task, and
   - `bonus-products.json` and `bonus-reviews.json` contain the data for the bonus task.
-- Import them into the correct collection of your local MongoDB when you are asked to.
+- Import them into the correct collection of your remote MongoDB when you are asked to.

 ## Development